cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 3. Under **Manage**, select **Assignments** and click the **Active assignments** tab.

 4. Verify there are no users or groups with a value of **Permanent** in the **End time** column.
-If there are any, recreate those assignments to have an expiration date using Microsoft Entra PIM or an alternative PAM system.
+If there are any, recreate those assignments to have an expiration date using Microsoft Entra ID PIM or an alternative PAM system.
 If a group is identified and it is enrolled in PIM for Groups, see the exception cases below for details.

 Exception cases:
 - Emergency access accounts that require perpetual active assignment.